The Strange Door: Plot

-Sire Alain de Maletroit (Charles Laughton), plots revenge on his younger brother Edmond (Paul Cavanagh) for stealing Alain's childhood sweetheart, who died giving birth to Edmond's daughter Blanche (Sally Forrest).
+Sire Alain de Maletroit, plots revenge on his younger brother Edmond for stealing Alain's childhood sweetheart, who died giving birth to Edmond's daughter Blanche.
 Alain secretly imprisons Edmond in his dungeon for 20 years and convinces Blanche that her father is dead.

 Alain intends to further debase Blanche as revenge against Edmond.
-Alain tricks a high-born drunken cad, Denis de Beaulieu (Richard Stapley), into believing he has murdered a man.
+Alain tricks a high-born drunken cad, Denis de Beaulieu, into believing he has murdered a man.
 Denis escapes a mob by entering the Maletroit chateau by an exterior door which has no latch on the inside.
 Alain makes Denis a captive intending to force the delicate Blanche into marriage with him.

 Alain goes to the dungeon to torture Edmond with the news Blanche will be married to Denis, an unworthy rogue.
-After Alain leaves, Edmond asks the family servant Voltan (Boris Karloff) to kill Denis before the wedding.
+After Alain leaves, Edmond asks the family servant Voltan to kill Denis before the wedding.
 However, Denis shows unanticipated redemptive qualities and he and Blanche fall in love.
 When Voltan comes to kill Denis, Blanche pleads with Voltan to spare his life and help him escape.

+At the wedding, Denis meets an old acquaintance from France, Count Grassin, who agrees to help the newlyweds escape.
+But when they enter their "escape carriage", it contains the Count's dead body, murdered by Talon.
+In a fight in a cemetery, the newlyweds are captured and returned to the castle.
+Voltan is shot and wounded and left to die, but he does kill two henchmen first.

 Their attempts to escape are foiled by Alain, who then seals Edmond, Blanche and Denis in a stone cell and starts a waterwheel that presses the cell walls inward to crush them to death.
 Voltan fights Alain and gets the key to the dungeon and pushes Alain into the waterwheel, temporarily stopping the crushing walls.
 Wounded by the guards, Voltan struggles to the dungeon and, with his dying breath, gets the key to Denis just as the walls start moving in again.
 Denis, Blanche and her father escape the cell.
 Denis and Blanche decide to stay together and Edmond has the strange door removed from the chateau.